BenjaminTheDeveloper/3280Assignment01/README.md

 #This is the read me to Assignment 01
+#Written By Benjamin Medrano

+# Assignment 01
+#Description:
-#This assignment was created to simulate a liked post in facbook using command line.
+#This program was written to simulate a liked post similar to a facebook post.

-# Written By Benjamin Medrano
+# Variables
+#var peopleWhoLikePost; // Contains the list of names that have liked a users post
+#bool userFinished; //Used to check if a user is finished entering names.

-# HELLO
+# Code
+#This program utilizes if, else, and while conditions.